Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after graduation, most people completing a Level 4 certificate in food and hospitality were either in employment or further study.
-Some were overseas.
-A relatively high proportion of Level 4 graduates were receiving a benefit, compared to other qualifications.
-The median salary was around $29,500 two years after graduation.
+Three years after graduation, most people completing a Level 4 certificate in food and hospitality were either in employment or overseas.
+The median salary was around $39,000 three years after graduation.

 Waiters is one of the largest categories of hospitality workers.
-The number of job online job advertisements for waiters has followed quite closely the overall trend in job advertisements since 2008.
-The number of ads for waiters was about 20% higher in April 2016 than in April 2008.
+The number of job online job advertisements for waiters has followed quite closely the overall trend in job advertisements since 2008, but fell in 2017.